Flamnoss/Weltheas/content/Wiki Guides/Templates.md

 Hello folks!

 You’ve decided to add something to the wiki, awesome!
 In here, you’ll find all kinds of templates that decide how a file should start!
+Copy the template and place it inside the file.

 ### General template:
 ```